Yashraaj2002/SQL-Data-Analyst-Portfolio-Project/README.md

 - Allowed identification of patterns and correlations between two or more variables.
 - Key to personalizing campaigns and strategies.

+### 6️⃣ Measures Exploration (Key Metrics)
+- To calculate aggregated metrics (e.g., totals, averages) for quick insights.
+- To identify overall trends or spot anomalies.

+### 7️⃣ Magnitude Analysis
+- To quantify data and group results by specific dimensions.
+- For understanding data distribution across categories.

+### 8️⃣ Ranking Analysis
+- To rank items (e.g., products, customers) based on performance or other metrics.
+- To identify top performers or laggards.

 ---

 ## 📈 Report Highlights